 Protection from Several Cardiovascular and Neurological Diseases

-AmiGuard CT™ is a low dose of the FDA-approved drug amifostine, administered just once or twice, before and/or after a CT scan.
-Our solution provides protection against RIGDI (radiation-induced genomic damage and instability)—a side effect of exposure to ionizing radiation, such as the radiation present in CT scans.
+AmiGuard CT™ (amifostine) is a low dose of the FDA-approved drug amifostine*, which is planned to be investigated in clinical trials for once or twice dosing, before and/or after a CT scan.
+Our potential solution is intended to provide protection against RIGDI (radiation-induced genomic damage and instability)—a side effect of exposure to ionizing radiation, such as the radiation present in CT scans.
 RIGDI is a precursor to several diseases like cancer, cardiovascular disease, and neurological diseases.

 The Problem: CT Scans are critical to patient care, but CT scanning increases the risk of cancer